The Perfect Classical Guitar Left Hand: A Guide for All Levels

 Ideally, the big knuckle of the index and little fingers are a similar distance from the bottom edge of the guitar neck.

-Once we have the “C” left-hand position, we can move this position up and down the guitar neck.
+Once we have the “C” left-hand position, we can move this hand position up and down the neck.
 This is called “shifting.”

-Using the “C” shape, we keep our thumb behind the fingers.
+Using the “C” shape, we keep our left hand thumb behind the fingers.
 This allows the fingers to stretch away from each other more easily.
 More on the thumb below.

 The 2nd and 3rd fingers don’t stretch much

-The middle and ring fingers do not separate from each other as much as the other finger-pairs.
+The middle finger and ring finger do not separate from each other as much as the other finger-pairs.
 This is normal and a characteristic of our anatomy.

-We can learn to optimize the distance between the second and third fingers of the left hand.
+We can learn to optimize the distance between the middle finger and ring finger of the left hand.
 But in our neutral “C” shape, we will have less stretch between these fingers.

 We just do our best and make it work.
-Here are other tips for left hand stretch.
+Below are some more tips for maintaining a healthy left-hand position and increasing stretch.

 The Left Thumb

-On the neck, the thumb should not flex at the tip joint.
+On the neck, the thumb should not flex at the tip joint (AKA first joint).
 The thumb should stay extended and long, not bent.
-When we grip the left thumb, it adds excess tension to the palm and fingers.
+When we grip the left thumb, it increases tension in the palm and fingers.

-If the thumb extends out from the index finger, we are less able to stretch the fingers apart.
+If the thumb extends out from the first finger, we are less able to stretch the fingers apart.
 So it should stay behind the fingers.

 The Left Wrist and Arm